-My favorite postures for your Prenatal Yoga Practice:
+“Here are my favorite postures for your Prenatal Yoga Practice”

 - Sun Salutations.
 Although you might want your practice to slow down, keep it flowing.
 Since your blood volume increases so much, embody the water element and let it flow.
 Your new body calls for liquid movement and dance.

 - Standing, power poses.
 You want to be strong and focused for labor and motherhood.
 Standing Poses will help you develop those skills: Warriors I, II, and III (next to a wall for balance), Extended Side Angle, Chair Pose, Goddess Pose with squats.